11 Signs of a Codependent Parent: How to Heal

 Due to their low self-esteem, codependents fear rejection and criticism.
 This then translates into one of the signs of a codependent parent.

-In this case, they make things out to be the end of the world.
+- What they may do: They make things out to be the end of the world.
 It’s just one of the many ways to force people to stop and return to them.

 10. Take things personally